 You can give these bars a try right now in my Shop.

-- Combine tallow, coconut, and olive oil in a large pot and heat to 100 degrees F.
+- Combine tallow, coconut, and olive oil in a large pot and heat on medium until all oils are melted.
+Cool to 90-100 degrees Fahrenheit.

 - Add lye to water outside with proper face and body protection.
-Let cool to 100 degrees F.
+Let cool to 90-100 degrees Fahrenheit.

-- When both oils and lye water are approx. 100 degrees F, combine them and mix with a hand mixer 5 minutes on, 5 minutes off until trace.
+- When both oils and lye water are approx. 90-100 degrees Fahrenheit, pour the lye water into the oils and blend with a hand or stick blender on and off until it begins to thicken (trace).

-- At light trace, add pumpkin and essential oils and blend with hand mixer.
+- At light trace, add pumpkin and essential oils and blend well.

-- Add to your mold and incubate very lightly for 24 hours before removing and cooling.
+- Add to your mold and cover lightly for 24 hours before removing and cooling.

 If you’ve made a pumpkin soap before, I’d love to hear how you did it and what you added!
 Let us know in the comments below.